xMeM/vulkan-wsi-layer/README.md

 Contributors are expected to abide by the [freedesktop.org code of conduct](https://www.freedesktop.org/wiki/CodeOfConduct/).

+### Implement a new WSI backend

+Instructions on how to implement a WSI backend can be found in the [README](wsi/README.md) in the wsi folder.

 ## Khronos® Conformance

 This software is based on a published Khronos® Specification and is expected to